-So the photos are not stellar.
+So, the photos are not stellar.
 But the sandwich is.
-I can assure you of that.
-Cuz I ate 5.
-So I am an expert.
-Okay so maybe 6.
-Supreme expert then right.
+I can assure you of that because I ate 5.
+So, I am an expert.
+Okay, so maybe 6.
+Supreme expert, right.

-Okay so we’ve decided you are searing this and eating 8 of them.
-Now off you go.
-Get in that kitchen and set it and forget it.
-Gotta love slow cookers.
+This is so easy to make.
+You gotta love slow cookers.
 They work their little tails off.
 Not that they have tails.
 Well, I mean they kind of do.
 I suppose the cord could be considered a tail.
 Hm.

 - Chop up your shallots.
 Set aside.

 - Take a good quality pan and place it over medium-high heat, spray with a little non stick spray, and add a little olive oil to the pan.
 Let it get hot.
 Now carefully place the meat in the pan and brown all sides of it.
 I use tongs and a splatter screen to make life easier and less painful.

 - Once it is ready place it in your slow cooker.

 - Now in the same pan add some olive oil and toss in your shallots.
 You want to cook them long enough that they just start to brown up a little bit.
 Now slide these into the slow cooker on top of the meat.